RTK - base/rover with U-blox GNSS receivers

 logger -p user.debug "setup_base_sh setup_initial "

-# this is the initial setup to prepare the base sation for it function
+# this is the initial setup to prepare the base station for it's function

 # make sure in advance that baudrate for uart1 is high enough